CSRG-Group/dcs-notes.github.io/_CS139/Theory7.md

     </drink>
 </menu>
 ```
-### valid names
+### Valid Names
-* can contain Letter, Numbers, and other characters
+* Can contain Letter, Numbers, and other characters
 Names cannot
 * Start with a number or punctuation
 * Start with the letters XML (case insensitive)